 There will be no additional charges during this period.
 So, if you meet the agreed repayments after the holiday the loan should not cost you any more than it would have done originally.

 If you’re accepted for a payment holiday during this period, your lender will talk to you to find out if you can realistically afford to resume payments once this period is over.

 If you can’t then lenders are expected to provide forbearance in line with Financial Conduct Authority (FCA) rules.
 This might involve a single payment at the end of the loan term or a number of smaller instalments.

-If a three-month deferral is not appropriate in your situation, the RTO company is required to look at other options for you, including reducing interest payments, smaller monthly repayments or a longer loan term.
+If a three-month holiday is not appropriate in your situation, the RTO company is required to look at other options for you, including reducing interest payments, smaller monthly repayments or a longer loan term.

-Any warranty or insurance you have as part of the agreement this might be extended for the length of the deferral.
+Any warranty or insurance you have as part of the agreement this might be extended for the length of the holiday.
 But if it’s not extended the company needs to make you aware of the implications of this.

 If you were already in financial difficulties, and had reached an agreement with your RTO company, the arrangement is still valid.

 However, if the forbearance you were offered was because of the coronavirus outbreak, then your interest payments and other charges should be waived until the end of the period agreed with your provider.

 If the social distancing measures mean RTO companies are not able to take payment, collect items or repossess goods, extra charges should not be passed onto you.

 You can contact your buy-now pay-later provider (BNPL) to request a three-month payment holiday.
 But you should continue to make payments if you can afford to.